Patturisrinivas/AWS/README.md

                         Scans policies to check if resources (e.g., S3 buckets, IAM roles) are accessible outside the account.
                         Identifies unintended public access or overly permissive policies.
                         Provides actionable insights for tightening security
+## DAY13
+### 151. What is the difference between AWS STS (Security Token Service) and IAM Roles:
+                        AWS STS: A service that issues temporary security credentials (valid for up to 12 hours).
+                        IAM Role: An identity that can be assumed to get temporary credentials from STS.
+            IAM roles use STS under the hood to provide temporary access to AWS services.
+### 152. How do cross-account IAM roles work:
+            To allow access between AWS accounts:
+                        The target account creates an IAM role with a trust policy allowing the source account to assume it.
+                        The source account uses sts:AssumeRole to get temporary credentials.
+                        The role grants permissions based on the attached policies.
+### 153. How do you restrict IAM access to specific IP addresses:
+            By using IAM policy conditions with the aws:SourceIp key.
+### 154. How do IAM Roles work with Lambda functions:
+            When creating an AWS Lambda function, you must assign an execution role.
+This IAM role grants the function permission to access AWS services like S3, DynamoDB, or CloudWatch logs.
+The Lambda function assumes this role when executing.
+### 155. What are IAM Service-Linked Roles:
+            IAM Service-Linked Roles are predefined roles created and managed by AWS services (e.g., AWS Config, AWS Organizations).
+They allow AWS services to perform actions on your behalf without requiring manual role configuration.
+### 156. What happens if an IAM user loses their MFA device:
+            The user cannot log in until MFA is disabled or reset.
+            An IAM administrator must disable or reconfigure MFA for the user.
+            Best practice: Enable multiple MFA devices or use account recovery options.
+### 157. Can IAM policies be used to control access to AWS Billing and Cost Management:
+            Yes, but AWS billing data is account-wide and requires special permissions.
+Users must have: aws-portal:ViewBilling to view billing information.
+                        aws-portal:ModifyBilling to change payment settings.
+### 158. What is the IAM best practice for managing access keys:
+            Avoid long-term access keys; prefer IAM roles.
+            Rotate access keys periodically.
+            Use IAM policies to restrict API access.
+            Store keys securely using AWS Secrets Manager or Parameter Store.
+### 159. Can you assign IAM permissions to a specific AWS Region:
+            Yes, IAM supports regional restrictions using condition keys "Condition": { "StringEquals": { "aws:RequestedRegion": "us-east-1" } }
+                        This ensures users can only perform actions in us-east-1.
+### 160. What are IAM session duration limits:
+            By default, IAM role sessions last one hour.
+            The maximum session duration can be extended up to 12 hours using IAM settings.
+            Temporary credentials expire automatically after the session duration ends.